mgalardini/screenings/README.md

 -----

-Colony sizes/colony opacities files, as computed by [Iris](https://github.com/critichu/Iris) are needed as inputs (provided in the screenings.tar.gz file).
+Colony sizes/colony opacities files, as computed by [Iris](https://github.com/critichu/Iris) are needed as inputs (provided in the batch5.tar.gz and batch6.tar.gz files).

 The makefile contains the various bits of the pipeline:
 * `make select` will scan the Iris files and pick the optimal timepoint for each condition and replica